 Helmet Laws and Motorcycle Accident Cases

-A helmet is by far the most important and most effective piece of protective equipment a motorcycle driver or passenger can wear.
+A helmet is by far the most important and effective piece of protective equipment a person on a motorcycle can wear.
 Helmets save lives by reducing the extent of head injuries in the event of a traffic accident.
-A helmetless motorcyclist involved in an accident is three times as likely to suffer a brain injury as a motorcyclist wearing a helmet, and a large number of motorcyclists die each year because of head injuries sustained in accidents.
-Because of this danger, motorcycle operators and passengers in many states are required by statute to wear safety helmets.
+In 2017 alone, helmets saved an estimated 1,872 lives and $24.5 billion in economic and comprehensive costs.
+Because of this danger associated with driving a motorcycle, motorcycle operators and passengers in many states are required by statute to wear Department of Transportation (DOT)-approved safety helmets.

 Mandatory Helmet Laws

-Despite a lack of support among some motorcyclists, a number of states have enacted statutes requiring the use of protective equipment when riding a motorcycle.
-Some of these laws require that a motorcycle rider and/or his or her passenger wear equipment such as goggles or face shields, but most common (and most controversial) are those laws that require the wearing of a helmet.
+Despite a lack of support among some motorcyclists, 19 U.S. states, the District of Columbia, and Puerto Rico have enacted statutes requiring motorcyclists to wear DOT-approved helmets, as of 2019.
+Some of these laws require a motorcycle rider and/or his or her passenger to wear equipment such as goggles or face shields, but helmet-wearing laws are most common.

 Mandatory helmet laws for motorcycle operators and their passengers have, for the most part, proven to be an effective strategy in both increasing helmet use and reducing head injuries and fatalities in motorcycle accidents nationwide.
 But, while having an unmistakably positive effect on the overall safety of motorcycle riding, helmet laws have been met by resistance in the motorcycling community.